 Bright White Trim With Darker Gray Stucco

-Here is an example of a garage that has a lighter gray stucco but still uses a bright white trim along the roofline, doors and windows.
+Here is an example of a house that has a lighter gray stucco on the walls, but still uses a bright white trim along the roofline, as well as the area surrounding the doors and windows.

-The contrast is not nearly as noticeable as it is in the darker gray image shown above.
+The contrast is not nearly as noticeable as it is in the darker gray image shown above and a lot of the details of these accent pieces tend to smooth out a bit, due to that lack in contrast of the two colors.

 Light Gray Color With Bright White Trim